UncleGene/concur/rency/notes.md

   (BTW, in this talk I assume you use classic relational Rails stack.
   If you use NoSQL, you probably just exchange one set of problems to another)
 - and as soon as we start to scale, we have
 - the aspect of unpredictable routing
   - you never know which host will reply to the request
   - or even in what order your hosts will reply

 ----

-We'll start with looking at Rails-specific concurrency issues (reserving)
+We'll start with looking at concurrency issues specific to Rails

 ----